SyanRellers/C-Projects/Simple_Social_Demo/README.md

 ### Operation Time Complexity

     • The command “L” takes time proportional to the number of friends that the person has.
-    • The command “U” should execute in time proportional to the sum of the friends that the two named people have.
+    • The command “U” executes in time proportional to the sum of the friends that the two named people have.
     • The commands “P”, “F”, and “Q” execute in a constant time.

 NOTE: All these commands execute in time that is independent of the total number of people in